 Daily disciplines using yoga, cold immersion, meditation and CBD can alter your day for the better.

-Dr. Rafael Mechoulam, who pioneered medicinal cannabis research has been quoted to say, “Modulating endocannabinoid activity has clinical significance in almost all human disease”.
+Dr. Raphael Mechoulam, who pioneered medicinal cannabis research has been quoted to say, “Modulating endocannabinoid activity has clinical significance in almost all human disease”.
 (Clinical implications) Research into CBD and other cannabinoids has data accumulating in Israel, and there is optimism that Professor Mechoulam is right in saying that CBD is protective to our nervous and immune systems.
 CBD may provide the signaling corrections to help you ward off the latest bacteria and viruses – critical in these times.
 Cannabinoids are antiviral and antibacterial, so adding a CBD tincture a wellness tool may provide extra protection.

 CBD works in a very natural way, without side effects and without the potential to cause more damage than good like other RX.
 Crossing this fact with the lack of progress in traditional medicine to improve chronic conditions or general function, we see the enormous potential in using CBD to support our health.
 Which leads back to the initial point; “is CBD a supplement, or a pharmaceutical?”
 In my expert opinion, I believe it is both if it is grown organically without pesticides and contaminants, treated with good manufacturing processes, and tested for potency and purity.
 CBD options should include both full spectrum hemp extract 0.3% THC and broad spectrum 0.0% THC.